eindiran/AutoWater/README.md

 ![Moisture Sensor Diagram](https://github.com/eindiran/AutoWater/blob/master/diagrams/MoistureSensorDiagram.png)

 ### Testing the moisture sensor
-Plug in the Arduino to your computer, then open the __Arduino IDE__ and upload __MoistureSensorTest.ino__ to it.
+Plug in the Arduino to your computer, then open the __Arduino IDE__ and upload `MoistureSensorTest.ino` to it.
 If you get permissions issues and can't upload it, look up the error message it spits out.
-Likely you will need to run a command like "__sudo chmod a+rw /dev/ttyACM0__", which will give you write permissions for the Arduino.
+Likely you will need to run a command like `sudo chmod a+rw /dev/ttyACM0`, which will give you write permissions for the Arduino.

 Once you have successfully uploaded the file to the board, from the __Tools__ menu of the IDE, select __Serial Monitor__.
 If everything has been set up correctly, the window which opens will display a reading from the sensor which is updated every few seconds.
-If the monitor displays nonsensical symbols instead of human-readable text, make sure that the baud rate for the monitor matches what is set in the code: using the vanilla code, set to __9600__ Bd.
+If the monitor displays nonsensical symbols instead of human-readable text, make sure that the baud rate for the monitor matches what is set in the code: using the vanilla code, set to __9600 Bd__.

 In order to be sure that the sensor is working proper, after you have begun to see readings from it, slowly add water to the plant.
 Pour carefully, taking care to not splash the sensor directly.
 Gradually the reading from the sensor should *decrease* in value.

 ### Calibrate moisture sensor (optional)
 This step is optional, depending on the accuracy you want the moisture sensor to report human-readable moistures with (e.g. "75% Humidity").

 To calibrate your moisture sensor, follow the steps above to set it up for testing.
 In addition you will need a glass of water.
 First, dry off the moisture sensor entirely.
-Then fire up __MoistureSensorTest.ino__, and record the value that the sensor reports while held outside of any soil, in the air.
+Then fire up `MoistureSensorTest.ino`, and record the value that the sensor reports while held outside of any soil, in the air.
 Write down this value, which will be used as the 0% Humidity value.

 Next, submerge the sensor up to the horizontal line in the glass of water.
 After the readings stabilize, write down the number, as this will be used as the 100% Humidity value.

 Once we've captured these two values, open up the Arduino IDE, as we are going to make some small changes to the code.
-First find a global variable named __DEBUG__.
-It is set to 0.
+First find a global variable named `DEBUG`.
+It is set to __0__.
 Change the value to __1__.
-Next, find the variables __AIR_VALUE__ and __WATER_VALUE__.
-Change the value for the first from 1000 to the number you recorded when calibrating the moisture sensor in the air, then change the second from 200 to the value you recorded in the cup of water.
+Next, find the variables `AIR_VALUE` and `WATER_VALUE`.
+Change the value for the first from __1000__ to the number you recorded when calibrating the moisture sensor in the air.
+Next, change the value for the second from __200__ to the value you recorded when calibrating the moisture sensor in the cup of water.
 Finally, we need to make the interval correct.
-Find the variable __INTERVAL__; you need to set this value to (AIR_VALUE - WATER_VALUE)/4.
+Find the variable `INTERVAL`.
+You need to set this value to `(AIR_VALUE - WATER_VALUE)/4`.
 Originally the variable was set like so: (1000 - 200)/4 = 800/4 = 200.
-Note that you should round the result to an integer.
+If the result gives you a fraction, round to the nearest integer.

 Save the code and re-upload it to the Arduino.
 Re-run the test in the air, water and soil, and see what values you get.
-Now you should see lines like "*Humidity: >50%*" in the output, which indicates that the humidity is >50 % and <75 % of __WATER_VALUE__.
+Now you should see lines like "*Humidity: >50%*" in the output, which indicates that the humidity is >50 % and <75 % of `WATER_VALUE`.

 ## Turning the Solenoid Valve
 Here is a diagram showing the setup of the solenoid valve.
 ![Solenoid Valve setup](https://github.com/eindiran/AutoWater/blob/master/diagrams/SolenoidValveDiagram.png)

-The setup in this section is based on a tutorial from __BC Robotics__, which can be found [here](https://www.bc-robotics.com/tutorials/controlling-a-solenoid-valve-with-arduino/).
+The setup in this section is based on a tutorial from BC Robotics, which can be found [here](https://www.bc-robotics.com/tutorials/controlling-a-solenoid-valve-with-arduino/).

 Note that none of the pins used here overlap with those used during the moisture sensor test.
 As a result, you don't need to unplug anything from the previous step.
+If you leave the moisture sensor plugged in during the next step, all the pieces will be correctly set up.
+If you want to just play around with the solenoid valve setup, however, feel free to start with a clean breadboard.

 ### Setting up the power to the solenoid valve
 To begin with turn the breadboard so that __j1__ is in the top left corner.
 Next, take a red wire and connect it to the __Vin__ pin on the Arduino.
 Plug this in to the __positive rail__ on the top right of the breadboard.
 This will take the direct voltage from the __9v__ power supply and pass it to the solenoid valve, without first sending it to the board's regulator.
 If you tried to use a lower voltage, the solenoid valve would not be able to turn.
 With another red wire connect the positive rail to the near end of a column, on the left side of the breadboard.
 Immediately below plug in another red wire; take an __alligator clamp__ and attach it to this wire.
 Connect the other end of this alligator clamp to the __positive__ side of the __solenoid valve__.